Huxley family: Sir Crispin Tickell

-Sir Crispin Tickell GCMG KCVO (25 August 1930 - 25 January 2022) is a British diplomat, academic and environmentalist.
-He is the great-grandson of Jessica Huxley.
+Sir Crispin Tickell GCMG KCVO (25 August 1930 - 25 January 2022) was a British diplomat, academic and environmentalist.
+He was the great-grandson of Jessica Huxley.
 He was Chef de Cabinet to the President of the European Commission (1977–1980), British Ambassador to Mexico (1981–1983), Permanent Secretary of the [Overseas Development Administration] (now Department for International Development) (1984–1987), and British Ambassador to the United Nations and Permanent Representative on the UN Security Council (1987–1990).

-Tickell was Warden of Green College, Oxford, between 1990 and 1997 and is director of the Policy Foresight Programme of the James Martin Institute for Science and Civilization at the University of Oxford.
-He has been the recipient, between 1990 and 2006, of 23 honorary doctorates.
+Tickell was Warden of Green College, Oxford, between 1990 and 1997 and was director of the Policy Foresight Programme of the James Martin Institute for Science and Civilization at the University of Oxford.
+He was the recipient, between 1990 and 2006, of 23 honorary doctorates.

-He is the president of the UK charity Tree Aid, which enables communities in Africa's drylands to fight poverty and become self-reliant, while improving the environment.
-He has many interests, including climate change, population issues, conservation of biodiversity and the early history of the Earth.
+He was the president of the UK charity Tree Aid, which enables communities in Africa's drylands to fight poverty and become self-reliant, while improving the environment.
+He had many interests, including climate change, population issues, conservation of biodiversity and the early history of the Earth.

 His son, Oliver Tickell, is a journalist, author and campaigner on environmental issues.